 The accounting and reporting policies of the Association conform to accounting principles generally accepted in the United States of America (GAAP) and prevailing practices within the banking industry.
 The preparation of consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
 Significant estimates are discussed in these footnotes, as applicable.
 Actual results could differ from those estimates.
-Certain amounts in prior years' consolidated financial statements have been reclassified to conform to current financial statement presentation.
-The consolidated financial statements include the accounts of Texas Farm Credit Services, PCA and Texas Farm Credit Services, FLCA.
+The consolidated financial statements of Texas Farm Credit Services, PCA and Texas Farm Credit Services, FLCA.
 All significant intercompany transactions have been eliminated in consolidation.